 Are you new to Flat for Education?
-Whether you're a music teacher introducing music notation software in the classroom or a student just beginning your journey in digital music composition, this guide will walk you through the essentials of using Flat’s powerful, browser-based music notation editor.
+Whether you're a music teacher introducing music notation software in the classroom or a student just beginning your journey in digital music composition, this guide will walk you through the essentials.

 Why Flat for Education?

-Flat for Education is more than just a music notation tool.
-It’s a full-featured, classroom-ready platform designed specifically for music educators and students.
-From real-time collaboration to flexible assignments and a clean interface, Flat supports general music, band, choir, orchestra, and private music lessons with ease.
+Flat for Education is a full-featured, classroom-ready platform designed specifically for music educators and students.
+It supports general music, band, choir, orchestra, and private music lessons with ease.

 Step 1: Open the score library